-CIB Kenya is planning to setup a Climate-related Risk Steering Committee at the management level to assess and manage the climate-related risks and opportunities.
 Table 1 provides an overview of the management committees that share responsibility for the management of various climate and other sustainability-related risks and opportunities.

-Table 1- Roles and Responsibilities of Management
+Table 1 - Roles and Responsibilities of Management

-Table 1- Roles and Responsibilities of Management Management Level Roles and Responsibility Board Management Risk Committee Establish CRSC and appoint steering committee chairman, vice chairman, members, and secretary to the committee.
+Management Level Roles and Responsibility Board Management Risk Committee Establish CRSC and appoint steering committee chairman, vice chairman, members, and secretary to the committee.
 Review and approve components of the risk strategy such as policy, procedure, impact matrix, and risk treatment strategies.
-Receive and analyze feedback given by the Board of Directors (BOD) to take necessary actions and update CRSC about the stakeholder's confidence in the Company and its risk management practices and ensure compliance with the Internal Audit guidelines established by the CBK.
+Receive and analyze feedback given by the Board of Directors (BOD) to take necessary actions and update CRSC about the stakeholder's confidence in the bank and its risk management practices and ensure compliance with the Internal Audit guidelines established by the CBK.
 Approve business cases and the risk response strategies proposed within; also approve funding as per the limits defined in the financial delegation of authority (FDOA).
 Approve delegation and escalation of risks.
 Establish the organization structure and recruit or promote resources for implementing the risk management activities.
-Climate-related Risk Steering Committee (CRSC) Promote risk management activities within the Company Drive the Climate-related risk function and ensure that robust climate-related risk management activities are performed across the Company.
+Promote risk management activities within the bank.
+Climate-related Risk Steering Committee (CRSC) Drive the Climate-related risk function and ensure that robust climate-related risk management activities are performed across the bank.
 Review and endorse components of the climate-related risk strategy such as policy, procedure, climate-related risk appetite, impact and probability matrix, and risk treatment strategies.
 Identify, agree, and endorse climate-related risk response strategy for executive risks, including for those risks which are directly associated with the strategic objectives ("top-down" perspective) and those escalated from the Divisions ("bottom-up" perspectives).
 Identify those risk which needs to be escalated to the BOD or considered for development of a business case to allocate funding.
 Review business case to endorse risk treatment strategies proposed within.
 Review and monitor progress of risk response strategies and instruct divisions to expedite their efforts, as required.
 Endorse delegation and escalation of risks.
 Review and endorse risk reports which are to be submitted to the BOD, Board Risk Management Committee (BRMC) or external stakeholders.
-Update the Board and the Board Risk Management Committee (BRMC) on the progress of the risk management activities, including maturity and sophistication of
+Update the Board and the Board Risk Management Committee (BRMC) on the progress of the risk management activities, including maturity and sophistication of the Climate-related risk processes.